jangrudo/ai-apocalypse/README.md

 3. [Combination of ideas works better than any single great idea alone.][chapter03]
 4. [Intuition is magical, fast and imprecise, and improves with experience.][chapter04]
 5. [Humans operate by a combination of intuition and conscious reasoning.][chapter05]
-6. Intuition and conscious reasoning improve each other iteratively.
+6. [Intuition and conscious reasoning improve each other iteratively.][chapter06]
 7. Inventions depend on earlier inventions, not on humans making them.
 8. Artificial neural networks are algorithms, written automatically.
 9. Artificial neural networks simulate the mechanism of human intuition.